Psychological Science Submission Guidelines

 Reporting Statistical Results

+The abstract should include information about the sample size(s) in studies reported in the manuscript.
 Please report test statistics with two decimal points (e.g., t(34) = 5.67) and probability values with three decimal points.
 In addition, exact p values should be reported for all results greater than .001; p values below this range should be described as “p < .001.”
 Authors should be particularly attentive to APA style when typing statistical details (e.g., Ns for chi-square tests, formatting of dfs), and if special mathematical expressions are required, they should not be graphic objects but rather inserted with Word’s Equation Editor or similar.

-Studies involving fMRI or other neuroimaging methods typically entail much larger numbers of measures than those found in behavioral research.
+Studies involving fMRI or other neuroimaging methods typically entail larger numbers of measures than those found in behavioral research.
 Analyses of neuroimaging data have their own well-developed statistical frameworks and reporting standards.
 We recognize that the focus of fMRI analyses is often not on effect sizes, but rather on (a) statistical reliability and (b) replicability.
 We refer authors to Poldrack et al. (2008) for a useful list of reporting guidelines for such analyses.

 We also recognize that adherence to the kind of complete reporting suggested by Poldrack et al. (2008) may require partitioning some of this material to Supplemental Online Materials (SOM).
 Most of the items listed by Poldrack et al. (2008) in their Appendix A can be succinctly and completely described in the main text.
 Exceptions that should be put into SOM are sections of the appendix labeled “Intersubject registration” and “Statistical modeling” (if nonstandard).

 For region of interest (ROI)-based analyses, the process of ROI selection should be clearly stated in the main text; in particular, it should be noted whether the ROI was selected prior to any analyses of the data.
 Reports of ROI analyses should include effect sizes.
-Any ROI-based analyses must be supplemented by whole-brain analyses.
+Any ROI-based analyses should be supplemented by whole-brain analyses.
 A complete table of activation coordinates, together with their statistics, should be provided; however, such tables should typically be put in SOM.